dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 Observables are streams.
 We can observe any stream: from resize events to existing arrays to API responses.
 We can create observables from almost anything.
 A _promise_ is an observable with a single emitted value, but observables can return many values over time.

 We can operate on observables in many ways.
-[RxJS demonstrates this with numerous operators](https://github.com/Reactive-Extensions/RxJS/tree/master/doc/api/core/operators).
+[RxJS utilizes numerous operator methods](https://github.com/Reactive-Extensions/RxJS/tree/master/doc/api/core/operators).
 Observables are often visualized using points on a line, as demonstrated on the [RxMarbles](http://rxmarbles.com) site.
 Since the stream consists of asynchronous events over _time_, it's easy to conceptualize this in a linear fashion and use such visualizations to understand Rx* operators.
 For example, the following RxMarbles image illustrates the [filter operator](http://rxmarbles.com/#filter):

 ![reactive programming with Rx observables: filter operator from rxmarbles.com](https://cdn.auth0.com/blog/jsglossary/rxmarbles.png)